Twitch Plays Pokémon: Legacy

 The term "crowdplay" has been ascribed to similar games where the actions of the crowd directly influence the gameplay. tinyBuild used the "Twitch Plays" model to release Punch Club, holding back release of the game until either a preset date or completion of the game running via a public "Twitch Plays" stream.
 Punch Club later added the ability for viewers to bet on in-game fights using virtual Twitch currency, following a similar betting model used by Oxeye Game Systems for Cobalt.
 Telltale Games premiered a new "crowd play" feature for its adventure games starting with its 2016 Batman game, allowing stream viewers to vote on selected decisions within the game.
 In January 2016, Twitch created a specialized directory for various "Twitch Plays" streams, with their VP of Developer Success Kathy Astromoff stating that the company has recognized the growth of similar experiments, and enabling such experiments to be easily found by its userbase.
 Further, in March 2016, Twitch announced a new "stream first" initiative to help developers create games that are aimed for integration of streaming and chat atop more traditional gameplay, basing the format on the prior success of Twitch Plays Pokemon streams.
 Amazon.com, which acquired Twitch in 2014, developed the Amazon Lumberyard game engine that includes direct support for Twitch streaming to allow viewers to influence games via the associated chat, taking cues from the popularity of "Twitch Plays".

-Another homage, Fish Plays Pokémon, surfaced in August 2014 as part of a HackNY hackathon.
+Another homage, Fish Plays Pokémon, surfaced in August 2014 as part of a hackNY hackathon.
 The stream, which consists of a fishcam in which the position of a betta fish in a fish bowl is used to control Pokémon Red, peaked around 20,000 concurrent viewers.
+Yet another homage, called π Plays Pokémon, maps every digit between 0 and 9 to a button on the Game Boy Advance and sends an input to Pokémon Sapphire every second, echoing the idea that the mathematical constant pi is conjectured to be a normal number.
+On February 25, 2025, Anthropic started streaming Claude Plays Pokemon, a homage in which Claude plays Pokémon Red.

 A Helix Fossil emote with the shortcut "PraiseIt" was later made available as a Twitch chat emote in celebration of the original Pokémon Red run.

+On March 1, 2024, the official Pokémon Instagram account posted a video of various Omastar and Omanyte to commemorate the 10th anniversary of the original run’s completion.